Anu-techy/Unlocking-Hospitality-Trends-by-Analyzing-Luxe-Grand-Hotel-Operations-Data/README.md

 Luxe is a 20 year old hotel chain which operates in four cities of India Delhi, Mumbai, Bangalore and Hyderabad.

-They have the following types of properties:
+They have the following types of properties under **Business** and **luxury** category:

-1. Luxe Grand Seasons (Business Category)
+1. Luxe Grands
-2. Luxe Grand Exotica
+2. Luxe Exotica
+3. Luxe City
+4. Luxe Blu
-3. Luxe Grand Bay
+5. Luxe Bay
-4. Luxe Grand Palace
+6. Luxe Palace
+7. Luxe Seasons

 The hotels have the following room categories: